 But when it comes to battery storage installations, it’s not one-size-fits-all.
 Across our service area, there are unique geographic and weather challenges, different energy needs, and varying infrastructure.
 That’s why we’re testing and installing batteries in a number of local places to evaluate how this exciting and rapidly-evolving technology can provide safe, reliable, and affordable options for homes, businesses, and communities.
 By committing to innovation now, our battery projects and other Grid Modernization initiatives are creating a better energy future for us all.

-A battery's energy capacity is typically given in kWh.
-A 15kWh battery can supply 1kW or power continuously for 15 hours (if it's fully charged).
+A battery's energy capacity is typically given in MWh or kWh.
+A fully-charged 15kWh battery, for example, could supply 1kW of power continuously for 15 hours.

 State-of-charge (%) is a battery's level of charge relative to its total energy capacity.

 A cycle is the process of fully charging and discharging a (rechargeable) battery's energy capacity.

 The load you place on a battery will affect how long its charge lasts.
 For instance, a central air conditioner generally places a much higher load on a home battery than a portable fan.